 As of 2017, Brazil is the fourth largest internet market with a user base of 139,111,185, placing penetration around 66 %.
 Despite the fact that the country has the fourth largest number of internet users in the world, it is ranked 64th in internet penetration for countries in the world.
 However, the percentage of internet users in Brazil is up 5.1 % since 2015.
 The country is preceded in user base size by China, India, and the United States.

-According to the comScore report ‘2012 Brazil Digital Future in Focus’, Brazil is the seventh largest Internet market with a user base of over 46 million people aged 15 and over in 2011 (a figure up 16 per cent from 2010).
-The Brazilian government has spearheaded rapid development in internet connectivity, resulting in broadband adoption going from virtually nothing to connecting 88 per cent of the population in the last five years.
+The Brazilian government has spearheaded rapid development in internet connectivity, resulting in broadband adoption that started from virtually nothing and has nearly tripled in the last ten years.
 It has also concentrated on providing computers to poorer areas of the country in an attempt to bridge the technology gap between rich and poor.

 - Orkut, once the most dominant social network in Brazil, has been overtaken by Facebook